Why you should also wash the dishwasher

 When the dishwasher is not in use for a few hours, drain the water.
 After closing time, you can should the door or hood of the dishwasher open.
 This will prevent any unpleasant odours.

 Want to know more about professional dishwashers?
-On our product page, we explain more about the different types of catering dishwashers, the benefits, buying and using tips.
+On our product page, we explain more about the different types of, the benefits, buying and using tips.